-However, road verge habitats are increasingly under threat.
-Pollution from car exhausts is only part of the problem – poorly-timed cutting regimes are the main culprit.
+Poorly-timed cutting regimes is the main cause of decline in species in our roadside verges.
 If plants are cut back before they are allowed to set seed, then most of them will not be able to grow next year.
-Over time, this leads to a decline in the abundance of flowering plants in our roadside verges and a corresponding loss of biodiversity.
+Over time, this leads to a decline in the abundance of flowering plants and a corresponding loss of insects and birds.

-We would very much welcome any information (good or bad!) about verges in the Dales, with cutting dates, location details, wildlife sightings and photographs if you have them.
-Please post your pictures on Facebook, Instagram or Twitter with the hashtag #Dalesverges, or email Ann Shadrake, Executive Director.
+We would very much welcome any information (good or bad) about verges in the Dales, with cutting dates, location details, wildlife sightings and photographs if you have them.
+Please email Victoria Benn, Membership & Event Officer.